Yakima Valley AVA

 Wine grape-growing region in Washington, U.S.

+Yakima Valley is an American Viticultural Area (AVA) located on a east-west axis in the nearly 75 mi by 22 mi Yakima Valley landform centered around the Yakima River in south central Washington.

-Yakima Valley is the first American Viticultural Area (AVA) established in Washington state on April 3, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Yakima Valley Appellation Committee to propose a viticultural area named "Yakima Valley."
-The area petitioned is a valley centered around the Yakima River in south central Washington.
-The Yakima Yalley geographically is nearly 75 mi long and 22 mi wide at its widest point and encompassed approximately 1040 sqmi.
-Currently within the vast Columbia Valley AVA, the Yakima Valley appellation cultivates more than 53000 acre giving the region the largest concentration of wineries and vineyards in the state.
+The wine appellation was established as the nation's 28th and the state's initial AVA on April 4, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by the Yakima Valley Appellation Committee proposing a viticultural area named "Yakima Valley."

+The approximately 1093 sqmi Yakima Valley appellation cultivates more than 18924 acre as the largest concentration of wineries and vineyards in the state.
+Nearly 40% of Washington's annual wine production is made from Yakima Valley grapes.
 The most widely planted varietals in the area are Chardonnay, Riesling, Merlot, Cabernet Sauvignon, Pinot gris, and Syrah.
-Nearly 40% of Washington's annual wine production is made from Yakima Valley grapes.
 In addition to grapes, the Yakima Valley is also home to several fruit orchards growing apples, cherries, nectarines, peaches, pears and plums.
-Around the town of Zillah, there is the Zillah Fruit Loop driving tour through the area's orchards and vineyards.
+The Zillah Fruit Loop driving tour around the town of Zillah explores the area's orchards and vineyards.
 The area is also home to nearly 80% of the US hop production.
-In July 2024, the Yakima Valley was named best wine region in the U.S. by readers of USA Today.
+The Yakima Valley was ranked fourth in USA Today's 2025 10Best Wine Regions by its readers.

+In 1984, Yakima Valley became a sub-appellation within the vast 18000 sqmi Columbia Valley AVA.